go-aah/docs/tutorial/api-hello-world.md

 ---
 # Hello, World! aah API application

-This page takes you with few steps to learn and creating a Hello World aah API application.
+This document takes you with few steps to learn and creating a Hello World aah API application.
 If you have not yet installed aah framework, refer [Getting started with aah](/getting-started.html).

 ### Step 1